 How do you plan a hybrid fundraising event?

-Now that we have an idea of what a hybrid fundraising event is, what you need, and ideas for some event styles—it’s time to start planning and executing.
+Now that you have an idea of what a hybrid fundraising event is, what you need, and ideas for some event styles—it’s time to start planning and executing.

 Let’s break it down into 7 steps: